Converg3nce/matic-docs/docs/validate/delegator.md

 Matic Validator Dashboard currently supports only Metamask as of now.
 So you will need to have the Metamask's extension added to your browser.

 If you currently using a different wallet, you can import your account to Metamask and then use the Staking Dashboard.
-You can read our guide on how to Import an Account to Metamask here: {add link}
+You can read our guide on how to [Import an Account to Metamask](/docs/home/blockchain-basics//import-account-to-metamask)

 **Note**: We have experienced some issues with Firefox when using the Validator Dashboard.
 We recommend use Google Chrome of Brave.